 Around the world, millions of deaf people still lack access to their basic human rights when online.
 Small changes you make to your digital content can give back independence back to your users and allow them to access your information and services.

-This International Week of Deaf People is the perfect time to start prioritising and implementing these important adjustments and create accessible content for all to interact with.
+Your impact matters, this International Week of Deaf People is the perfect time to start prioritising and implementing these important adjustments and create accessible content for all to interact with.

 5 ways to create inclusive content for Deaf users and people who are hard of hearing